GEMSAS Admissions Policies

 GEMPASS Australia will investigate all Allegations of Misconduct.
 The procedure that GEMPASS Australia follows to determine any findings of Misconduct and any penalties to be applied is set out in the GEMSAS Application Misconduct Policy and Procedure.

-Medical Schools' policies
+Medical school policies

 Each university may have its own additional admission policies (e.g., policies on prior or current studies, enrolment irregularities and/or transfers).
-To confirm if there are additional policies, review each Medical School’s entry in the Medicine Admissions Guide, and the websites of the Medical Schools to which you intend to apply.
+To confirm if there are additional policies, review each Medical School’s entry in the Medical Schools Admissions Guide pages and the websites of the Medical Schools to which you intend to apply.Diversity and Inclusion

 GEMPASS supports a culture of inclusivity and the provision of equivalent opportunities to access medical education.
 Enabling effective inclusion requires a collaborative effort by an applicant, the Medical School and the university.
 We ask that applicants read the Medical Deans Inclusive Medical Education Guidance.
-If you anticipate you will need particular support to participate in the medical program, it is important that you discuss this with your preferred Medical School both prior to and during the application process to identify what reasonable adjustments are possible.

 Refund Policy